 Course for Settlement and Social Service Providers

-Course for Health Care Professionals
+Course for Health Service Providers

-This course stream is intended for settlement workers or social service providers in Canada, who in their current training or current role conducts mental health screening/assessment, diagnosis, or treatment/therapy, and are comfortable with basic clinical language.
-Participants in this stream may include service providers such as: physicians, nurse practitioners, or psychologists/psychiatrists, for example.
+This course stream is intended for health service providers in Canada, who in their current training or role conducts mental health screening/assessment, diagnosis, or treatment/therapy, and are comfortable with basic clinical language.
+Participants in this stream may include service providers such as: physicians, nurse practitioners, or psychologists/psychiatrists.